protoloft/klipper_z_calibration/README.md

 - A Z endstop where the tip of the nozzle drives on a switch (like the standard Voron V1/V2 enstop). **It will not work with the virtual pin of the probe as endstop!**
-  It does not require a
+  It is not essential to have a Voron printer for this - but this kind of endstop.
 - A magnetic switch based probe at the print head - instead of the stock inductive probe (e.g. [this ones from Annex](https://github.com/Annex-Engineering/Quickdraw_Probe), or the popular drop in replacement [KlickyProbe](https://github.com/jlas1/Klicky-Probe)